basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### MapReduce Permissions

-Permission to perform MapReduce jobs can be assigned using `riak_kv.mapreduce`:
+Permission to perform [[MapReduce|Using MapReduce]] jobs can be assigned using `riak_kv.mapreduce`.
+The following example grants MapReduce permissions to the user `mapreduce-power-user` for all buckets and bucket types:

 ```bash
 riak-admin security grant riak_kv.mapreduce on any to mapreduce-power-user